Iterating on the Prompt Criteria

 Version Metrics tab

-The Version [X] Metrics tab shows these metrics:
+The Version [X] Metrics tab shows metrics divided into three sections: Documents, aiR Analysis, and Conflicts.

 -